-As just mentioned, I used my own methods to successfully stop the hair loss I suffered and stimulate natural hair regrowth.
-And because they seemed to completely solve the problem for me, there was no way I was going to stop using them and try something else.
+Since my own methods successfully stopped the scalp hair loss I suffered and also stimulated new hair regrowth, no way was I ever going to stop using them and try something else instead.

-So, the reason why I tried copper peptides was actually for hair loss of my eyebrows, not my scalp.
+So the reason why I tried copper peptides was for hair loss of my eyebrows, not my scalp.

 I decided to use Folligen.